google/copybara/docs/reference.md

 author | The author of the change date_time_iso_offset | Return a ISO offset date time.
 Example:  2011-12-03T10:15:30+01:00' first_line_message | The message of the change labels | A dictionary with the labels detected for the change.
 If the label is present multiple times it returns the last value.
-Note that this is an heuristic and it could include things that are not labels. labels_all_values | A dictionary with the labels detected for the change.
+Note that this is a heuristic and it could include things that are not labels. labels_all_values | A dictionary with the labels detected for the change.
 Note that the value is a collection of the values for each time the label was found.
 Use 'labels' instead if you are only interested in the last value.
-Note that this is an heuristic and it could include things that are not labels. merge | Returns true if the change represents a merge message | The message of the change original_author | The author of the change before any mapping
+Note that this is a heuristic and it could include things that are not labels. merge | Returns true if the change represents a merge message | The message of the change original_author | The author of the change before any mapping